 Microsoft Excel is the industry standard for organizing and laying out data sets.
-Not only do Excel files often hold some of your most important and sensitive information, but that information is presented neatly in spreadsheet form, making it an easily exploitable asset for anyone with bad intentions.
-This means you must control who gets to view that data and when.
+Not only do Microsoft Office Excel files often hold some of your most important and sensitive information, but that information is presented neatly in spreadsheet form, making it an easily exploitable asset for anyone with bad intentions.
+This means you must control who gets to view the data in a Microsoft Excel workbook and when.

-Excel offers some in-house security measures, and there are third-party extensions available as well, but are they adequate?
-Here we will explore those options and see how they stack up against virtual data rooms.
+Microsoft Office Excel offers some in-house security measures, and there are third-party extensions available as well, but are they adequate?
+Here we will explore some options on how to encrypt an Excel file or Excel workbook and see how they stack up against virtual data rooms.

 Password Protecting in Excel

 Making an Excel file password-protected is a fairly straightforward process.
+How do you password protect an Excel file?
 From the “File” tab you select “Info,” followed by “Protect Workbook” and “Encrypt with Password.”
 You then enter your preferred password and confirm it by entering it a second time.
 This is the most basic security measure within the Excel framework.

 Another measure you can take at this level is to make the file read-only, meaning that unless someone has a second password, they cannot modify the file.
 It is also possible to require a digital signature to access a file.